 Logical Stop-Loss Placement

 This model typically employs tight stop losses, which helps to manage risk effectively.
+The small stop loss in this structure is the result of entering near the boundaries of the weekly range, not from unrealistic stop compression.

 Common Mistakes When Using the ICT Weekly Range Expansion Model